spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ### Step validation

-- Make sure that new packages are added in `composer.json` and composer command is executed without errors
+- Make sure that new packages are added in `composer.json` and composer command is executed without errors.

 ## Set up the message broker